This blog post first appeared on Bloomberg's What Works Cities blog

 The data about participants’ gender led to a big “aha moment”—that far fewer girls than boys were attending Createch Studio.
 We hadn’t realized how stark the discrepancy was before we pulled the data and analyzed it.
 Because of the data, Createch Studio staff have added a successful “Girls’ Night,” when only girls are allowed in the space.
 During the first evening, the girls told the staff that they appreciated having the space to themselves and having control over the music played.
 Staff have reported girls getting into the recording studio more, playing more video games, and coming to the center more often.
 One staff member reported, “We’re seeing more girls now—they are feeling like it’s their space now.”
 The staff are continuing to look at ways to make the space more accessible and comfortable for girls, including by rotating the music selection to grow gender equity.

 In all, we learned that collecting data will make Createch stronger.
 Createch staff now have clear goals on how to improve service to teens and a timeline to execute our goals.
 We plan to pull out and look at statistics biannually (in November and May), in addition to our half-day retreat in January, when we will revisit the data and make an improvement plan for the upcoming months.

-For further reading on difficult-to-measure goals around working with youth, check out Sara Ryan’s article in the spring 2016 edition of Young Adult Library Services (YALS), “Tell the Story: Use Outcomes to Show the Difference Your Program Makes.”
+For further reading on difficult-to-measure goals around working with youth, check out Sara Ryan’s article in the spring 2016 edition of Young Adult Library Services (YALS), “Tell the Story: Use Outcomes to Show the Difference Your Program Makesopens a new window.”